 What's happened

-Construction delays at the Santagiulia Ice Hockey Arena in Milan have caused concern, but recent tests and expert oversight suggest the venue will be ready for the Winter Olympics.
-NHL players are expected to participate, with ice quality and safety being key focus points.
+Construction delays at Milan's Santagiulia Ice Hockey Arena have caused concern, but officials remain confident the venue will be ready for the upcoming Winter Olympics.
+The arena will host NHL players returning for the first time since 2014, with test events underway to ensure ice quality and safety ahead of the competitions in February 2026.

 What's behind the headline?